webvpro/interview-app-shell/README.md

 ## Restrictions:
 Lodash / Underscore libraries are not permitted, data manipulation should use either built in JS Array or Immutable JS functions

+## Tips:
+We're not expecting you to update any of the code outside of the /client directory.
+You can call in extra packages if you wish, but your main focus should be on achieving the functionality above with the mindset of leaving design implementation for a later iteration.
+Requirements above are listed in order of priority.